Zenamine/docs/pages/cloud/vps/openvpn/guide.en-ca.md

 sudo apt-get install openvpn
 ```

-You will have to download the cofiguraiton file `client.ovpn` here:
+You will have to download the configuration file `client.ovpn` here:
 ![horizon](images/client_ovpn.png){.thumbnail}

 **Launch of the OpenVPN client with a configuration file**